thruthesky/fireflutter/README.md

 `complete` is a boolean field to indicate that the user completed updating his profile information.

 `verified` is a boolean field to indicate that the user's identification has fully verified by the system.
 Note that, this is not secured by the rules as of now.
 Meaning, user can edit it by himself.

+`birthDayOfYear` is the birth day of the year.
+It is automatically set by the `User.update()`.
+For instnace, if the user saves his birth day, then the app should use this kind of code; `my.update(birthYear: 1999, birthMonth: 9, birthDay: 9);` and it will automtically update the `birthDayOfYear` value.

 ## Like